KontorProtocol/Documentation/docs/examples/proxy.md

 sidebar_position: 5
 ---

-# Proxy Contract
+# Proxy

-This example demonstrates proxying for contract upgrades in `sigil-example-contracts/proxy`, utilizing the `fallback` hook and introducing `foreign::call` and aliased imports.
+This example demonstrates proxying (a common pattern used in contract upgrades), utilizing the `fallback` hook and introducing the `foreign::call` built-in and aliased imports.

 ## WIT Interface
 - `fallback`: Handles WAVE-format expressions, forwarding them to the target contract.